wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.md

 python3 wis2box-ctl.py login
 ```

-Within the wis2box-container your can create an authorization token for a specific endpoint using the command: `wis2box auth add-token --path <my-endpoint>`.
+Within the **wis2box-management** container your can create an authorization token for a specific endpoint using the command: `wis2box auth add-token --path <my-endpoint>`.

 For example, to use a random automatically generated token for the `collections/stations` endpoint: